Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Method

 \subsection{Fitting multiple functions in an INR}

-The wall of blood vessels consists of layers, and in patients with abdominal aortic aneurysms (AAAs) the lumen and the surrounding solidified thrombus structure should be modeled separately~\cite{zhu2020intraluminal}.
+The walls of blood vessels consist of layers, and in patients with, e.g., atherosclerosis or dissections it is important to model these layers separately.
+For example, in patients with abdominal aortic aneurysms (AAAs) the lumen and the surrounding solidified thrombus structure should be modeled separately~\cite{zhu2020intraluminal}.
 While INRs have mostly been used to represent single functions, they can be extended to fit multiple functions on the same domain.
 Figure \ref{fig:INR}\textit{(right)} visualizes how by adding additional output nodes to the neural network, multiple SDFs can be fitted simultaneously, in this case for the lumen, the inner wall, and outer wall of the AAA.
 This means that mutual properties of separate SDFs, such as for nested shapes, could be learned by a single neural network.
 This INR is optimised by minimising Eq. \eqref{eq:loss_gropp} on each of its output channels.
 We will compare this approach to multiple INRs representing structures separately in Section \ref{sec:nested}.